wso2-attic/asgardeo-android-oidc-sdk/README.md

 ## Get claims from IDToken

-To get information from idToken , first you need to get IDTokenResponse from TokenResponse.
+To get information from idToken , first you need to get `IDTokenResponse` from `OAuth2TokenResponse`.
 You can use the following code blocks.

 ```